 The Vancouver Police Department is still following an out of date (2013) policy that ignores the violence and exploitation experienced by women in prostitution.

-Mayor Gregor Robertson is also the Chair of the Vancouver Police Board, the body that employs and oversees the Vancouver Police Department.
+Mayor Kennedy Stewart is also the Chair of the Vancouver Police Board, the body that employs and oversees the Vancouver Police Department.
 Members of the Board “are people who have demonstrated that they can act in the community’s best interest.”

-It is not in the community’s interest to let pimps recruit women or girls, it is not in any community’s interest for prostitution customers (johns) to cruise our neighborhoods looking for women and girls to lure and buy.
-Gregor Robertson could fulfill his mandate on the board to provide general direction to this department, in accordance with relevant legislation and in response to community needs, by making prostitution prevention a priority for the Vancouver Police Department.
+It is not in the community’s interest to let pimps recruit women or girls, it is not in any community’s interest for prostitution customers (johns) to cruise our neighbourhoods looking for women and girls to lure and buy.
+Kennedy Stewart could fulfill his mandate on the board to provide general direction to this department, in accordance with relevant legislation and in response to community needs, by making prostitution prevention a priority for the Vancouver Police Department.
 Instead, we fear that officers know arresting pimps and johns is frowned upon by their supervisors.

 This is a link to the Vancouver Police Board website. http://vancouver.ca/police/policeboard/Mandate.htm